BazTea/OFF/README.md

 - Brand
 - Category
 - Origin of ingredients
-- Manufacturing places : places where manufactured ou transformed
+- Manufacturing places : places where manufactured or transformed
 - List of countries where the product is sold
 - Labels
 - Purchase places (city ?)